jeertmans/manim-slides/docs/source/reference/large_presentation_tips.md

 ---

-## Reverse-Animation By default, Manim Slides generates a reversed copy of
+## Disable Reverse-Animation

-every slide so that you can navigate backwards during a live presentation.
+By default, Manim Slides generates a reversed copy of every slide so that you can navigate backwards during a live presentation.
 For output formats that do not use reversed animations, such as PPTX or HTML, this step can be safely turned off to reduce rendering time.

 Set the class attribute `skip_reversing = True` to turn it off: